What is emotional eating?

 Emotional distress, such as shame or guilt, about your eating habits is another sign.

-10 Ways to Stop Emotional Eating And Be Mindful Of Your Diet:
+How To Stop Emotional Eating And Be Mindful Of Your Diet?

 If you find yourself succumbing to emotional eating, there are steps you can take to help you break the addiction.